paul-schaaf/blog/blog/_posts/2020-12-24-build-an-escrow-on-solana.md

 #### theory recap

-- each program has an entrypoint whose structure depends on which BPF Loader is used
+- each program is processed by its BPF Loader and has an entrypoint whose structure depends on which BPF Loader is used
 - accounts are used to store state
 - accounts are owned by programs
 - only the account owner may debit an account and adjust its data